nickawbrown/libminer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Created as a follow-along exercise during R Package Development Workshop, 4-6 Nov 2024.

 The goal of libminer is to provide an overview of your R library setup.
-It is a toy package created as a part of a workshop and not meant for serious use.
+It is a toy package created and not meant for serious use.

 ## Installation